viera97/fastchat-mcp/README.md

 ## Project Status
 >
 >⚠️ **Important Notice:** This project is currently in active development phase.
-As a result, errors or unexpected behaviors may occur during usage
+As a result, errors or unexpected behaviors may occur during usage.
+>
+> Future versions are expected to include additional features such as voice systems, quick integrations with databases, built-in websocket support for frontend connections, among other useful functionalities.
+We invite you to **follow this repository (watch)** to stay updated on the latest news and improvements implemented.

 ## License